yevgeniyilyin/aws-certification/machine-learning/machine-learning.md

 - Allow access to EC2 or EMR instances

 ### AWS Batch
-Run batch jobs as Docker images, can run any computing job with provided Docker image
+- Run batch jobs as Docker images, can run any computing job with provided Docker image
-Dynamic provisioning of the instances (EC2 & spot)
+- Dynamic provisioning of the instances (EC2 & spot)
+- Run workloads on AWS Fargate, EC2, Spot
-Optimal quantity and type based on volume and requirements
+- Optimal quantity and type based on volume and requirements
-Fully serverless
+- Fully serverless
-Pay for underlying EC2 instances
+- Pay for underlying EC2 instances
-Schedule batch jobs using CWE
+- Schedule batch jobs using CWE
-Orchestrate using Step Functions
+- Orchestrate using Step Functions

 ### AWS DMS